drloring/katacoda-scenarios/java-ms/java-3/step1.md

 Run `ls -lha`{{execute}} to confirm the jar file transferred.

-NExt, we're going to collect the Dockerfile we made in the last lesson `curl -o rest-service.jar https://raw.githubusercontent.com/drloring/katacoda-resources/main/Dockerfile`{{execute}}.
+NExt, we're going to collect the Dockerfile we made in the last lesson `curl -o Dockerfile https://raw.githubusercontent.com/drloring/katacoda-resources/main/Dockerfile`{{execute}}.

 Open the `Dockerfile`{{open}} in the editor